 Investment-linked liabilities are repayable or transferable upon notice by participants and are disclosed separately under "Investment-linked" column because the liability to participants is linked to the performance and value of the assets that back those liabilities.
 Liquidity risk of investment-linked liabilities is managed as part of the Group-wide established framework, process and procedures as detailed above.
-The Company constantly monitors the liquidity position of the respective funds and has in place several contingency sources of liquidity in order to minimise the impact of any liquidity risk, which includes but not limited to funding from the operating fund as well as catastrophe excess-of-loss retakaful cover.
+The Company constantly monitors the liquidity position of the respective funds and has in place several contingency sources of liquidity as per the Company's Liquidity Management and Contingency Plan in order to minimise the impact of any liquidity risk.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2020 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021 (CONTINUED)